-Charter School shall comply with the requirements of Education Code sections 60851.5 and 60851.6.
+Charter School shall comply with all applicable requirements of Education Code sections 60850 - 60859, including but not limited to the requirements of sections 60851.6 and 60852.3.

 WASC ACCREDITATION

 If Charter School serves students in grades 9-12, before Charter School graduates its first class of students, Charter School shall obtain, and thereafter maintain, Western Association of Schools and Colleges (WASC) accreditation.